Local Attractions Guide

 Ben Jia (Korean)

-Ben Jia offers the most authentic Korean dining experience in all of China.
+Ben Jia offers the authentic Korean dining experience.
 The restaurant offers delicious marinated bbq meets prepared on fresh mountain coal, platters of fresh vegetables and other Korean dishes.
 The restaurant is fun, genuine and absolutely delicious.

 Whisk serves the best western deserts in Shanghai, from layered cakes to chocolate pizzas.
 The restaurant also serves decent Italian dishes, such as risottos and pastas.